 This eventually brings her around, although she’s still very groggy.
 When Mrs Mortimer returns she asks Frank why he didn’t call an ambulance.
 He doesn’t have a particularly good answer, merely that he thought he could cope.

 But as events later seem to spiral out of control, he begins to question his judgement – maybe he decided to take charge because he’s been used to dealing with people’s problems for so long or possibly it was to spare her family the distress of the publicity and the inevitable official enquiries which would follow.

 Frank takes her out and walks her up and down Brighton seafront (a nicely atmospheric sequence).
 As it’s three in the morning this attracts the attention of a passing police car, but luckily they don’t stop.
 When she’s more recovered, Frank’s able to tease her story out of her – and it seems to revolve around a married man called Chris.

 Frank finds a letter addressed to a Dr C Nourse (Gary Watson) and goes to visit him and his wife.
 Dr Nourse confirms that Shirley used to work for them, as a nurse for his wife, but she recently left.
 He seems unmoved by Shirley’s suicide attempt (claiming that it wasn’t serious – if it had been then she wouldn’t have left the radio on for Frank to hear).
 His wife seems much more upset, and the penny only drops as he leaves – her name is Chris, his name is Charles.

-There’s two possible endings to this story – a happy and an unhappy one.
+There’s two possible endings to this story – a happy or an unhappy one.
 Either she makes another suicide attempt and succeeds or she gets on with her life.
-It’s slightly surprising that the decision is taken off camera, so it’s basically reported to Frank at the close of the story – but I suppose this allows the focus to be put back on him and although this denies us a final scene between Burke and Beacham, it does bring My Life’s My Own to a decent conclusion.
+It’s slightly surprising that her decision is taken off screen and therefore is reported second hand to Frank at the close of the story – but I suppose this allows the focus to be put back on him.
+And although this denies us a final scene between Burke and Beacham, it does bring My Life’s My Own to a decent conclusion.